 The first point of contact for anything related to your child’s education is the class teacher.
 We encourage parents not to wait for the next formal opportunity to meet but to contact us on an ongoing basis.
 Or, the SENCO/senior leaders can be contacted directly to discuss your concerns.

-SENCO for children in Nursery, Reception, Year One or Year Two - Mrs Smith
+SENCO for children in Nursery, Reception, Year One - Mrs Smith

-SENCO for children in Year Three, Year Four, Year Five or Year Six - Mr Fairhurst
+SENCO for children in Year Four, Year Five and Year Six - Mr Fairhurst